-Considering heterogeneity across industries, we find a full crowding out effect in high-tech industries even among compliers.
-According to our theoretical framework, this suggest that high-tech firms in China were not financially constrained in their R&D activities.
-This is likely due to a rather low innovation capacity and a high prevalence of processing firms that only assemble high-tech products but hardly perform R&D activities.
-In contrast, we find stronger inducement effects of R&D subsidies in low- and medium-tech industries, suggesting more grant-dependent R&D choices.
+Considering heterogeneity across industries, we find full crowding out in hightech industries even among compliers.
+This is likely due to a high prevalence of processing firms among high-tech firms that only assemble high-tech products but hardly perform R&D activities which reflect rather low innovation capacities.
+In contrast, we find stronger inducement effects of R&D subsidies in low- and mediumtech industries, suggesting more grant-dependent R&D choices.
 A similar dichotomy exists with respect to ownership.
-Primarily soft budget constraints in SOEs lead to full crowding out effects, while, in contrast, R&D subsidies to private firms induce more R&D spending and even additionality for compliers due to their generally more limited financial resources (Poncet et al. 2010).
+Primarily soft budget constraints in SOEs lead to full crowding out effects, while R&D subsidies to private firms induce more R&D spending and even additionality for compliers due to their generally more limited financial resources (Poncet et al. 2010).
+Overall, taking noncompliance into account provides new and nuanced results regarding the effectiveness of R&D policy in China, which are important for improving the design and implementation of R&D policy.